 Failure to Yield

 Did you get hit by a car that failed to yield as you crossed the street?
 If you were severely injured by a driver that didn’t yield, you need to speak the best Fort Myers car crash lawyer today.
 When drivers don’t follow the rules of the road, people get hurt.
 Without the protection of a car surrounding them, bicyclists and pedestrians can end up with severe and life-threatening injuries.
 If you or someone you love was hit by a car that failed to yield, you need help.
-Call the Wolfson Law Firm today at 239-777-9954 for a free and confidential consultation.
+Call Wolfson & Leon today at 239-777-9954 for a free and confidential consultation.

 Medical treatment, doctor visits, and rehabilitation are costly and can cause financial strain on an accident victim.
 Not only are they trying to recover from their injuries, victims often suffer hardship when they can’t work and can’t pay their bills.
 Accidents aren’t always cut and dry, you need to make sure you get fair representation.
 Injured victims who try to settle on their own may not get the money that they deserve.
 If you were hurt by a driver who failed to yield, you have rights.
-You can find out how the Fort Myers car accident lawyers at the Wolfson Law Firm can help you by calling 239-777-9954.Common Failure to Yield Car Accidents in Fort Myers
+You can find out how the Fort Myers car accident lawyers at Wolfson & Leon can help you by calling 239-777-9954.Common Failure to Yield Car Accidents in Fort Myers

 A driver who fails to yield poses dangers to others on the road.
 Statistics show that in 2017, there were 559 fatalities in Florida caused by a driver failing to yield.
 You may think that these crashes occur solely when a driver is trying to get on or off a highway.
 But failure to yield accidents happen for many reasons including;